SeanS-code/SeanS-code/README.md

 I love the challenge of learning new things and working through tough problems - even when those problems may take bits of my sanity.

-I'm confident that my passion for learning and creating will be a valuable asset in my journey to becoming a professional programmer.
+I'm confident that my passion for learning and creating will be a valuable asset in my journey to becoming a software developer.

 ## Current Projects